SS Badger

 SS Badger is a passenger and vehicle ferry in the United States that has been in service on Lake Michigan since 1953.
 Currently, the ship shuttles between Ludington, Michigan, and Manitowoc, Wisconsin, a distance of 62 mi, connecting U.S. Highway 10 (US 10) between those two cities.
-It is the last coal-fired passenger vessel operating on the Great Lakes, and was designated a National Historic Landmark on January 20, 2016.
+She is the last coal-fired passenger vessel operating on the Great Lakes, and was designated a National Historic Landmark on January 20, 2016.

 The ship is named after the University of Wisconsin's athletic teams, the Wisconsin Badgers.
 Badger runs on Michigan time (Eastern Time Zone, whereas Wisconsin is in the Central Time Zone) and riders pay Michigan taxes on their fares.
-It runs on a seasonal basis from May to October.
+She runs on a seasonal basis from May to October.